 We’re here to help you get through this.
 Although there’s currently no vaccine or cure for COVID-19, there are several ways to minimize infection and keep your people (and yourself) healthy and safe.

-As safety professionals, our job here at KPA is to evaluate and manage hazards for our clients.
+As for safety professionals, our job here at KPA is to evaluate and manage hazards for our clients.
 With decades of experience in our field, our team is well-equipped to help businesses navigate this crisis.
 The coronavirus may be novel, but infectious diseases are nothing new.
 Many of the same methods organizations use to control other infections can effectively help with how to prevent Coronavirus and stop the person to person spread.

 COVID-19 Prevention Requires the Right System